v3il/hgf-helper/README.md

 ## 📘 Overview
-A Chrome extension that adds automation and smart enhancements for the `.tv/hitsquadgodfather` and `.tv/hitsquadplays` channels, as well as their StreamElements game store.
+A Chrome extension that adds automation and smart enhancements for the `.tv/hitsquadgodfather` and `.tv/hitsquadplays` channels, as well as the StreamElements game store.

 ## 🆕 What's New in Version 2